GSA/USSM/_pages/marketplace/human-capital-management.md

                   <p>

-The Federal government employs over 3 million people in service to our national priorities in delivering on agency missions.
-By prioritizing its workforce goals, the government ensures employees and Federal agencies are equipped to meet evolving challenges and uphold the trust of the American people.
+The Federal government <B>employs over 3 million people</B> in service to our national priorities through the delivery of agency missions.
+By prioritizing workforce goals, the government ensures employees and Federal agencies are equipped to meet evolving challenges and uphold the trust of the American people.
 </p>

 <ul>
 <LI>Attracting and Hiring Qualified Employees</LI>
 <LI>Strengthening Leadership Development</LI>
 <LI>Modernizing Human Capital Practices</LI>
+<LI>Improving Performance Management</LI>
 <LI>Leveraging Data as a Strategic Asset</LI>
-<LI>Improving Performance Management</LI>
 <LI>Facilitating Knowledge Transfer and Succession Planning</LI>
-  <LI>Shifting Workforce from Low to High Value Work</LI>
+<LI>Shifting Workforce from Low to High-Value Work</LI>
 <LI>Ensuring Ethical Standards and Integrity</LI>
                 </ul>

                 <hr class="margin-top-auto width-full">